ZonaAirdrop/T3RN-/README.md

  In addition, you need to prepare a Faucet in 4 Chain arbitrum-sepolia,base-sepolia,blast-sepolia,optimism-sepolia

- After Run Complete Go To Discord Claim Role role executor and send Proof of Running Your Node On Server T1rn-Testnet
+ After Run Complete.
+Go To Discord Claim Role role executor and send Proof of Running Your Node On Server T1rn-Testnet

 ## General Instructions